svin24/svin24.github.io/content/blog/git-snail-mail.md

 ![A picture of a patch printed out on paper](https://l.sr.ht/w9hP.jpg)

 At least, this is what I'd like to say, but I ended up cancelling the project before it was ready for April Fool's.
-I did actually write a lot of the code for this idea!
+After my friend kline (a staffer at Libera Chat) came up with this idea, I actually did write a lot of the code!
 Git is mostly written in Perl, but I could not really rouse the enthusiasm for implementing this idea in Perl.
-I did the prototype in
-$secretlang instead, and got it mostly working, but decided not to try to do some sneaky half-private joke release while trying to maintain the secrecy of the language.
+I did the prototype in $secretlang instead, and got it mostly working, but decided not to try to do some sneaky half-private joke release while trying to maintain the secrecy of the language.

 Essentially how it works is this: I have a TeX template for patches: